 START - STUDENTS SHARE THE ART

-Students share the ART (stART), is an extracurricular program committed to bringing local area high school students closer to all of the professional arts experiences in their own community.
+Students share the ART (stART), is an extracurricular program with our partner New Brunswick Cultural Center.
+This program is committed to bringing local area high school students closer to all of the professional arts experiences in their own community.
 We have been working diligently with a committed group of arts organizations, teachers, administrators, and most importantly students - all who are interested in networking with other schools, linking together with other creative people, and experiencing great theater, music, visual art, dance, film, and more.

 Are you an educator or administrator looking for adaptive arts programming?
 We create programming based on need and desired outcomes, carefully partnering the artist and community.
 Contact us to find ways we can work with your students.